-The basement is dedicated to Indian/Hindu Art, collected by Simon’s wife, the actress Jennifer Jones featuring many statues of Hindu Gods and Goddesses.
-From the Indian subcontinent, a massive stone sculpture from the Kushana and Gupta periods has drawn eyes from around the world.
+The basement is dedicated to Indian/Hindu Art, collected by Simon’s wife, the actress Jennifer Jones, featuring many Hindu Gods and Goddesses status.
+From the Indian subcontinent, a massive stone sculpture from the Kushana and Gupta periods has drawn eyes worldwide.
 Bronzes from southern India and Buddhist religious paintings called Thangkas from Tibet develop the breadth of the collection.

-Masterworks of the Early Renaissance, the High Renaissance and Mannerism period from a robust collection of 14th to 16th-century European art.
+The Early Renaissance, the High Renaissance, and Mannerism period from a robust collection of 14th to 16th-century European art.
 Masterworks by Paolo Veneziano and Giovanni di Paolo, including the exceptional Guariento di Arpo altarpiece, anchor the museum’s collection of gold panel paintings.
 Bassano, Botticelli, and Raphael provide a presence with their richly painted oiled canvasses of religious scenes.

-Stunning examples of the Northern European masters like Cranach, Bouts, and Memling provide a Scandinavian appeal, while the portraits of Giorgione, Bellini, and El Greco provide diversity with their varied subject manner.
+Stunning examples of the Northern European masters like Cranach, Bouts, and Memling provide a Scandinavian appeal.
+In contrast, the portraits of Giorgione, Bellini, and El Greco provide diversity with their varied subject manner.

 The Northern Baroque collection is expressed clearly with works from Peter Paul Rubens and crowned by Dutchman Rembrandt in several key pieces.
 Rounding out the 17th-century presentation is Flemish and German still life’s, while the religious aspects of the period are represented by French masters Lorrain and Poussin.

 Anyone who spent their college years in a dorm is sure to recognize the modern art movement.
-Often the point of focus for posters and coffee table books, the museum provides a glimpse at pieces from some of the most noted figures.
+Often the focus for posters and coffee table books, the museum provides a glimpse at pieces from some of the most noted figures.

-Seminal works by Pablo Picasso are sure to be recognized by even the casual observer, while Henri Matisse and Diego Rivera are less a household name but vital to the movement.
+Seminal works by Pablo Picasso are sure to be recognized by even the casual observer.
+At the same time, Henri Matisse and Diego Rivera are less a household name but vital to the movement.

 Local artists made their way into the collection, and rightfully so.
-California has been home to many an artist in its history and is represented in all forms the 1950s through the 1970s.
+California has been home to many artists in its history and is represented in all forms from the 1950s through the 1970s.

 The lily pond and cafe also provide a welcome refuge from urban Pasadena, and you can sit here sipping tea and contemplating bamboo and sculpture.
 The tranquil sculpture garden is beautiful, especially during the spring and summer.